LibertyKapungu/PROJECT-25P85/README.md

 # PROJECT-25P85

 This repository contains code and resources for a project focused on speech enhancement and noise reduction techniques.
-It includes implementations of various algorithms such as Wiener filtering, spectral subtraction, and deep learning models like GTCRN (Gated Temporal Convolutional Recurrent Network) for noise estimation and voice activity detection (VAD).
+It includes implementations of various algorithms such as Wiener filtering, spectral subtraction, and deep learning models like GTCRN.

 The project explores different approaches to improve speech intelligibility and quality in noisy environments, utilising both traditional signal processing methods and modern machine learning techniques.